agai-research/uhkg-rec/README.md

 Re-run `Data/generate_dataset.py` and `main-HKG.py` to regenerate this file if you change `config.py`'s dataset-size parameters.
-Note: `N_REQUIREMENT_PATTERNS`/`N_SERVICE_PATTERNS` were reduced from their original defaults (25/25) to 8/4 so that enough services fall into each service pattern for multi-class classification to be meaningful at all three confidence thresholds - see `config.py` and `Matching/pattern_mining.py`.
+Note: `N_REQUIREMENT_PATTERNS`/`N_SERVICE_PATTERNS` were reduced from their original defaults (25/25) to 18/14 so that enough services fall into each service pattern for multi-class classification to be meaningful at all three confidence thresholds - see `config.py` and `Matching/pattern_mining.py`.

 ---

-## 6. Figure quality notes

-Every figure produced under `Experiments/` was rebuilt to satisfy the following, verified programmatically (subplot count, bar/line count, legend entries) for each script:

-- A colorblind-safe, professional palette (`Experiments/plot_style.py`, Okabe-Ito derived) instead of matplotlib's default color cycle.
-- An explicit legend on every figure (shared figure-level legend for multi-panel figures).
-- Complete axes: x/y labels and titles on every subplot.
-- Standard deviation shown on every bar (error bars) and every line (shaded band or error bars) series, computed over `Experiments/eval_utils.py`'s / each script's seed loop.
-- The embedding-visualization figure (Study 1) colors points by biomedical category with a proper category legend, using the disease-specialty mapping in `Data/categories.py`.
-- Distinct markers per method in the baselines figure (Study 4): cross / circle / triangle / square, as specified for that comparison.

 ## 7. Reproducibility notes